pypa/cibuildwheel/docs/options.md

 Windows arm64 platform support is experimental.

-See the [cibuildwheel 1 documentation](https://cibuildwheel.readthedocs.io/en/1.x/) for past end of life versions of Python, and PyPy2.7.
+See the [cibuildwheel 1 documentation](https://cibuildwheel.readthedocs.io/en/1.x/) for past end-of-life versions of Python, and PyPy2.7.

 #### Examples